zofe/burp/README.md

 ## usage - full example as front-controller

-if you need burp in a "stand-alone" minimal configuration, need a front controller.
+if you need burp in a "stand-alone" context, you need a front controller.
 You can start from this .htaccess (most of application framework already have something like this)